Ecwid/ecwid-api-docs/includes/_batch_api.md

 1) If error code is `4XX`, Ecwid will move on to the next request

-2) If error code is `5XX` or it timed out, Ecwid will retry it 5 times with a 3 second interval
+2) If error code is `5XX` or request has timed out, Ecwid will retry 5 times with a 3 second interval